remyhathaway/towardmit/README.md

 (instructions are with the Chrome or Chromium web-browser, and tested using Linux & MacOS)

 1. Open your edX dashboard, logging in as necessary
-2. Open 'Developer Tools', which is a sub-menu item from 'More tools' in the menu
+2. Open 'Developer Tools', which is a sub-menu item from 'More tools' in the Chrome/Chromium menu
 3. Choose the 'Network' tab in the Developer pane
 4. Reload the dashboard web-page
-5. Using the first entry in the 'Network' tab, named 'dashboard', open up the context (right-click) menu and choose 'Copy as cURL'
+5. Using the first entry in the 'Network' tab, named 'dashboard', open up the context (right-click) menu and choose 'Copy as cURL' (note, use 'Copy as cURL (bash)' on Windows Linux subsystem).
 6. Using a text editor, copy all the '-H' options (which will follow the "curl 'https://courses.edx.org/dashboard'"), but DO NOT copy any option which will compress the output (e.g. "-H 'Accept-Encoding: gzip, deflate, br'" and "--compressed".
 There will be many lines of '-H' options!
 7. Copy the required '-H' options into your scrape.sh file, replacing '[your request headers]'